lenymode/lenymode/README.md

 Hi 👋, I'm Upendra Singha Allen
 A full-stack developer from Bangladesh 🇧🇩
-I specialize in architecting scalable, audit-friendly systems with Laravel, crafting polished frontend interfaces, and automating deployments using GitHub Actions and AWS.
+I specialize in architecting scalable, audit-friendly systems with Laravel, crafting polished frontend interfaces and automating deployments using GitHub Actions and AWS.

 ---